abusayed0206/trakt/API_DOCUMENTATION.md

 #### `GET /api/images`

-**🚀 NEW: Direct Image Serving with In-Memory Caching**
+**🚀 NEW: CDN-Powered Image Serving with In-Memory Caching**

-This endpoint now serves image **bytes** directly in a single request using in-memory indexing for blazing fast performance.
+This endpoint now serves images directly from Cloudflare CDN with blazing fast performance using in-memory indexing for instant lookups.

 **Required Query Parameters:**